Satellite-im/testing-uplink/docs/ARIA_LABELS.md

 ![Allure Report Suites Page](./resources/allure-02.png)

 3. Click on the test suite containing the yellow/red number greater than zero, to find the test that it is failing on the execution.
 A tree containing the tests inside the test suite (each test is a row) will be displayed.
-If you click on the row containg the yellow or red indicator, you will see in the right side highlighted the error found during test (in this example "Can't call $ on element with selector "\[name="User"]" because element wasn't found").
+If you click on the row containing the yellow or red indicator, you will see in the right side highlighted the error found during test (in this example "Can't call $ on element with selector "\[name="User"]" because element wasn't found").
 Also, if you go to the botton right section "Test Body", you can see an image attached that you can click to display in the report.
 This is the screenshot of the test failure.
 We are currently working on adding videos from the execution, so at some point we will be able to see the error screenshot and a video of the execution of the test failed (work in progress).

 ![Allure Report Results Failed](./resources/allure-03.png)